 Calculating Compensation Income Amount on a Disqualifying Disposition

-If incentive stock option shares are sold during the disqualifying holding period, then some of your gain is taxed as wages subject to ordinary income taxes, and the remaining gain or loss is taxed as capital gains.
-The amount to be included as compensation income, and usually included on your Form W-2 box 1, is the spread between the stock's fair market value when you exercised the option and the exercise price.
-To find this, multiply the fair market value per share (box 4) by the number of shares sold (usually the same amount in box 5), and from this product subtract exercise price (box 3) multiplied by the number of shares sold (usually the same amount shown in box 5).
+If ISO shares are sold during the disqualifying holding period, some of the gain is taxed as wages subject to ordinary income taxes, and the remaining gain or loss is taxed as capital gains.
+The amount to be included as compensation income, and typically included on Form W-2, box 1, is the spread between the stock's fair market value when you exercised the option and the exercise price.
+To find this, multiply the fair market value per share (box 4) by the number of shares sold (usually the same amount in box 5) and, from this product, subtract the exercise price (box 3) multiplied by the number of shares sold (usually the same amount shown in box 5).

-This compensation income amount is typically included on your Form W-2, box 1.
-If it's not included on your W-2, then include this amount as additional wages on Form 1040 line 7.
+This compensation income amount is typically included on Form W-2, box 1.
+If it is not included on the W-2, include this amount as additional wages on Form 1040, line 7.

-Calculating Adjusted Cost Basis on a Disqualifying Disposition
+Calculating the Adjusted Cost Basis of a Disqualifying Disposition

-Start with your cost basis, and add any amount of compensation.
-Use this adjusted cost basis figure for reporting capital gain or loss on Schedule D and Form 8949.
+Start with the cost basis and add any amount of compensation.
+Use this adjusted cost basis figure to report capital gain or loss on Schedule D and Form 8949.